 There are several types of authenticator apps available for different types of smartphones and mobile devices, including Google Authenticator, Microsoft Authenticator, LastPass Authenticator, and Authy.

-Multi-factor authentication is currently available on your SecondLife.com Dashboard only.
+Multi-factor authentication can be enabled via your SecondLife.com Dashboard.
 It's opt-in and not required, though it is an excellent addition to your account's security.

 Please continue to use unique, strong passwords for your account and to follow good security practices.
 Multi-factor authentication is great tool to help protect your account, but it's not a replacement for a good password and good security.